DavidBelicza/TextRank/README.md

 ## MOTIVATION

 If there was a program what could rank book size text's words, phrases and sentences continuously on multiple threads and it would be opened to modifing by objects, written in a simple, secure, static language and if it would be very well documented...
-Now, there is.
+Now, here it is.

 ## FEATURES